JaiminShah123/customer_behaviour_analysis/README.md

 # customer_behaviour_analysis
-I do a end to end data analytics project called customer_behavior_analysis using power bi, SQL and python
+I do an end to end data analytics project called customer_behavior_analysis using power bi, SQL and python